Ratio convergence rates for Euclidean first-passage percolation: Applications to the graph infinity Laplacian: Concentration of measure and almost sure convergence

 For the choice $\eps = \lambda \sqrt{\frac{\delta_s^2}{h}\abs{x-y}}$ we get

 Repeating the proof verbatim for $\Exp{T}-T$ we finally obtain

 where $C_1 := 2C$. \end{proof}

-The fact that with high probability $T_s$ and $T_s^\prime$ coincide allows us to deduce concentration of $T_s$ around $\Exp{T_s^\prime}$ (remember that the expectation of $T_s$ is infinite why is why concentration around it is irrelevant).
+The fact that with high probability $T_s$ and $T_s^\prime$ coincide allows us to deduce concentration of $T_s$ around $\Exp{T_s^\prime}$ (remember that the expectation of $T_s$ is infinite \rev which \nc is why concentration around it is irrelevant).

 \begin{corollary}[Concentration of measure for $T_s$] Under the assumptions of \cref{thm:concentration_T_s',lem:T_s-T_s'} it holds for $s>0$ sufficiently large

 \end{corollary} \begin{proof} Utilizing that $T_s^\prime=\dprimeS{h_s}{\mathcal{X}_s}(0,se_1)$ and using \cref{thm:concentration_T_s',lem:T_s-T_s'}, for all $\lambda\geq 0$ it holds